CCS meaning: Quick guide to carbon capture and storage

 • Energy overhead: CCS requires facilities to use energy from the grid to capture, compress, and inject carbon emissions underground.
 That puts a strain on factory resources and existing energy consumption levels, adding to energy overhead and costs.

 • Time to scale: Infrastructure for carbon projects still largely needs to be built and implemented.
 While 196 CCS projects are planned and in the pipeline, only 30 are operational or online as of September 2022.
-And for individual companies that are looking to explore CCS, it’s not the quickest decarbonisation solution to roll out.
-It takes time to set up infrastructure to actually remove carbon from industrial processes and impact emissions.

 • Cost to impact: It can be expensive to realise maximum efficiency and remove 99% of carbon emissions that facilities need to truly impact their carbon footprint, and the amount of carbon entering the atmosphere.